Butterflyway

 X INDIGENOUS FRIENDSHIP PATCHES

-Kits Beach Coffee is an official volunteer with the David Suzuki Foundation and the Butterflyway Program.
+Kits Beach Coffee is the official host of the Butterflyway X Indigenous Friendship Patches Project, chaired by local philanthropist Sarah Jamieson, in partnership with the David Suzuki Foundation and the Butterflyway Program.

-The goal of the Butterflyway Project is to establish small habitats in our own communities for local bees and butterflies by planting native wildflowers in home gardens, patio gardens, schools, and any businesses with outdoors plants; while at the same time addresses climate change.
+The goal of the Butterflyway Project is to establish small habitats in our communities for local bees and butterflies by planting native wildflowers in home gardens, patio gardens, schools, and any businesses with outdoor plants; while at the same time addressing climate change.

 pollinator patches

-We are looking for local habitat gardens in close proximity to our cafe to join our Pollinator Project.
-We provide all the materials, including seed starter packets and in person/on-going learning opportunities to connect with your local conservationists.
+We are looking for local habitat gardens in the Kitsilano area to join our Pollinator Project.
+We provide all the materials, including seed starter packets and in-person/ongoing learning opportunities to connect with your local conservationists.

 WHY ARE POLLINATOR GARDENS IMPORTANT?